2015 GA ANNUAL CONFERENCE

 Presenters from the English Stone Forum, the British Geological Survey, academia and Industry will come together at this conference to discuss the future for the building stone industry in the UK.

-Geology awareness using town trails - Cynthia Burek
+4:30 Raising awareness of geology using town trails by Cynthia Burek

-Maps, measures and models of building stone - Tony Brook
+4:55 Maps, Measures and models of building stone use by Tony Brook + Roger Cordiner

 The building stones of Nottingham